ghislainv/forestatrisk/README.md

-Spatial environmental variables can be derived from topography (altitude, slope, and aspect), accessibility (distance to roads, towns, and forest edge), deforestation history (distance to previous deforestation) or landscape management (location inside a protected area) for example.
+Spatial environmental variables can be derived from topography (altitude, slope, and aspect), accessibility (distance to roads, towns, and forest edge), deforestation history (distance to previous deforestation) or land status (location inside a protected area) for example.

 ### Sampling